AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-translation-copies-on-prem.md

 1. Search for and select the **com.adobe.fmdita.config.ConfigManager** bundle.

-1. Enable or disable the setting **Initialize destination language copy with source content** as per your requirement.
+1. Enable or disable the setting **Initialize destination language copy with source content** ( translation.workflow.propagate.source.content) as per your requirement.
 This setting is applicable only when the legacy translation workflow is disabled.

 1. Select **Save**.